 Polycystic Ovary Syndrome (PCOS) is a common hormonal disorder affecting 10% of the general population or 30% of women with irregular or abnormal menstrual cycles.
 PCOS prevents the ovaries from producing and releasing oocytes (eggs) on a regular basis.
-The hormonal imbalances associated with PCOS can cause a woman’s periods to be abnormal and make it difficult to getting pregnant.
+The hormonal imbalances associated with PCOS can cause a woman’s periods to be abnormal and make it difficult to get pregnant.

-PCOS can also cause unwanted changes with a woman’s appearance such as excessive hair growth, acne and weight gain.
+PCOS can also cause unwanted changes with a woman’s appearance such as excessive hair growth, acne, and weight gain.
 Over time PCOS can lead to serious health issues if left untreated.
-These health issues include diabetes, endometrial cancer hypercholesterolemia, obesity and hypertension.
+These health issues include diabetes, endometrial cancer hypercholesterolemia, obesity, and hypertension.

 Polycystic Ovary Disease is very common.
 The symptoms usually start in the teenage years.
-Treatment can help treat the symptoms and prevent long term problems.
+Treatment can help treat the symptoms and prevent long-term problems.

 What are hormones, and what happens to them in PCOS?

-Hormones are chemical messengers in the blood stream that make our internal organs and body work.
+Hormones are chemical messengers in the bloodstream that make our internal organs and bodywork.
 The female reproductive hormones include Estrogen, Progesterone, Follicle Stimulating Hormone, Luteinizing Hormone and Antimullerian Hormone.
 The common male reproductive hormone is testosterone.
 For reasons that are not completely, understood, in PCOS, the reproductive hormones get out of balance.

-In women with PCOS the male hormone testosterone increases above the normal female range.
+In women with PCOS, the male hormone testosterone increases above the normal female range.
 This high level of testosterone can cause the increased hair growth, acne and changes in the periods seen in women with PCOS.
 It is the imbalance of the reproductive hormones that causes the signs and symptoms of PCOS.
 Getting the hormones back in balance is the main goal of treatment for patients with PCOS.

 What are the symptoms of PCOS?

-Symptoms of PCOS can range from mild to severe, but in general with time the symptoms tend to worsen.
+Symptoms of PCOS can range from mild to severe, but in general, with time the symptoms tend to worsen.
 The common symptoms include: